 A 6-1, guard-forward from Tempe, Arizona, Zimmerman wrapped up her illustrious collegiate career as Columbia’s all-time leader in points (1,973), rebounds (940), field goals made (728), field goals attempted (1,707), free throw percentage (.826), games played (113) and games started (112).
 She owns top-five marks in blocks (100), free throws made (443) and free throws attempted (536), while ranking inside the top-10 in assists (255).
 Among Ivy League legends, she is fourth in total points and sits top-10 in scoring average (17.5), field goals, attempts and free throws.

-Zimmerman becomes the first player in program history to earn multiple All-Ivy League First Team honors in a career.
+Zimmerman becomes the second player in program history to earn multiple All-Ivy League First Team honors in a career, joining Judie Lomax '10BC.
 She is a three-time All-Ivy selection, earning second-team honors as a sophomore.
-Zimmerman’s career also includes 10 Ivy League Player of the Week selections, tying for the most in program history with Judie Lomax ‘10BC.
+Zimmerman’s career also includes 10 Ivy League Player of the Week selections, also tying with Lomax for the most in program history.
 Zimmerman is the ninth Ivy to earn 10-plus selections in a career.

 Princeton sophomore Bella Alarie was voted Ivy League Player of the Year, averaging 11.4 points, 9.0 rebounds and a league-best 2.7 blocks for regular-season champion Princeton.
 Her head coach, Courtney Banghart, was voted Coach of the Year.
 Meanwhile, Yale senior Tamara Simpson was named Defensive Player of the Year after averaging 4.1 steals.
 Penn freshman Eleah Parker led all league rookies in scoring (11.8) and rebounding (8.0) on her way to being named Rookie of the Year.